 Related Resources Around Campus

-If you are experiencing a life crisis, you may need other forms of support in addition to financial help.
-If you are ever feeling at a low point and need to speak with a counselor, these offices are available to assist you:
+If you are ever feeling at a low point and need to speak with a counselor, find support with these resources:

 Watch this "Messages of Hope" video from U-M Counseling & Psychological Services: